-Rumbling roils slammed into their collective psyche.
+Outside, the ocean bellowed.
+Inside, its rumbling roils slammed into their collective psyche.
 The table shook and nearly shattered.
 Swaying glows from the ceiling of the inner chamber’s lantern reflected the madness in their eyes.
 They flicked them to and fro, mirroring the waves that jarred them.

 They looked to the captain and to his gun and to his blade.
 Back and forth between them they went, measuring his resolve and the distance to him and to the door back to the deck in equivalent measure.